ashish-chopra/leisure/README.md

 2. Then, clone the repository.
 3. Inside the root folder `leisure` on a cmd, type:

         npm install
         bower install

-4. Once the installation is done, then run the gulp any of the following commands:
+4. Once the installation is done, then run any of the following gulp commands:

         gulp          // default task for development purpose. gulp serve    // creating a dist build and serve it.